FLUID LOGBrakeFluidFlushCost

 Save $80 to $150

-If a shop recommends a flush, ask them to show you the fluid color.
-If it is still clear or light amber, you do not need a flush yet.
-Politely decline and check again in 6 to 12 months.
-This saves you the entire cost of a flush you did not need.
-It is the single biggest money-saver on this list.
+If a shop recommends a flush, ask to see the fluid colour.
+If it is still clear or pale amber, you do not need a flush yet.
+Politely decline and save the entire cost.

 Time it with other brake work

 If you are getting brake pads or rotors replaced, the system will be opened anyway.
-Adding a flush at that point costs less because the labor overlaps.
-The mechanic is already at each wheel.
-Ask: "Can you flush the fluid while you are in there?"
-Most shops charge $20 to $40 less when bundled with brake repairs.
+Adding a flush at that point reduces the marginal labor.
+Ask: “can you flush the fluid while you are in there?”

 Use an independent shop for European cars